Leading consumer products manufacturer enhances automation

 Servo Dynamics Company Limited, a Cognex Automation Solution Provider (ASP) in Thailand provides advice, assistance, and the best vision system solutions for companies both before and after installation.
 Prior to installation, Servo Dynamics recommended that Johnson & Johnson conduct a feasibility study and evaluate several vision systems products including Cognex.

 The study provided a comparison of the detailed attributes of each vision system in terms of efficiency, functions and features, valuation speed, communication options with factory network and other back-end systems, and price.
-The Cognex vision system was tested and approved by the working team because it completely met Johnson & Johnson’s requirements in terms of features, reading rate speed, and ease of setting up the software application.
+The Cognex vision system was tested and approved by the working team because it completely met Johnson & Johnson’s requirements in terms of features, read rate speed, and ease of setting up the software application.
 Cognex was the only company that offered a complete line of machine vision products that support different requirements in each production line.
 In the end, the main differentiator for Johnson & Johnson was the fact that Cognex has invested heavily in its research and development of machine vision technology.

 The engineering team of Johnson & Johnson worked in conjunction with the experts from Servo Dynamics to study and plan the implementation and integration of the vision system into the factory system.
 At the beginning, addressing the inconsistent value caused by light from the LED screen in various positions was a significant barrier to successful installation.
-The Servo Dynamics team solved this problem by programming the In-Sight Explorer software to put an adjustment on the installation position and the alignment of light and color value through the control body of the programmable logic controller (PLC) and ensuring this functionality can be easily applied and conveniently configured.
+The Servo Dynamics team solved this problem by programming Cognex’s In-Sight Explorer software to adjust the installation position and the alignment of light and color value through the control body of the programmable logic controller (PLC) and ensuring this functionality can be easily applied and configured.
 The installation of the vision systems took only two months to complete.
 To date, Cognex vision systems are installed in eight Modess sanitary napkin production lines and one production line of CareFree sanitary napkins.
 Vision systems are also being installed in all four production lines of baby talcum powder.

 Instant benefits gained from a new vision system